jzuelos/the-rust-book-simplified/Day_1_of_Daily_Rust_Book_series.md

 * Command-line tools
 * Web services
-* Embedded and IoT devices
+* Embedded and IoT devices (Internet of Things, devices connected to the internet)
-* Cryptocurrencies
+* Cryptocurrencies(Solana)
 * Machine learning
 * Even parts of **Firefox** are written in Rust.